 To synthesize iron oxide nanoparticles, the team used inorganic substances such as iron chloride and sodium hydroxide.
 The scientists also used an extract made of the leaves of Ipomoea aquatica (a plant from the bindweed family) as a stabilizing and reducing agent.
 It helped prevent the agglutination of the particles and supported their small size.

-Besides the green nature of the process, the team paid attention to different properties of the obtained nanoparticles.
+Besides the green nature of the process, the team paid attention to the different properties of the obtained nanoparticles.
 The ratio between the surface of the particle and its volume played an important role in the reactivity of magnetic nanoparticles.
 All these lead to tuning the properties that are important for biology and medicine.
 They also studied the magnetic properties of the nanoparticles stabilized with the Ipomoea aquatica extract.
 To do so, they placed the particles into an external magnetic field at room temperature and monitored their behavior.
 The experiments showed certain manifestations of the particles’ superparamagnetic nature.
 This is a special form of magnetism that is observed specifically in nanosized ferromagnetic or ferrimagnetic particles.

 According to several studies, it is established that the magnetic nature of the nanoparticles enhances the activity of medicines.
 The team also conducted an experiment to confirm that the new nanoparticles suppressed the growth of bacteria.
-Thus, the authors claimed that the superparamagnetic nanoparticles at room temperature and their antibacterial properties would make them potential material for biomedical applications.
+Thus, the authors claimed that the superparamagnetic nanoparticles at room temperature and their antibacterial properties would make them potential materials for biomedical applications.

 “Our study of different properties of the new nanoparticles confirmed they met all existing standards.
 The new methodology is based on plant raw materials and therefore it is eco-friendly”, said Hossain Aslam, a research engineer of Ural Federal University.